convox/docs/docs/gen1/running-locally.md

 ### Tunnel to remote databases

-You can use `convox resources proxy` to tunnel to the remote production (or staging, or any) database as described [here](/development/remote-resources).
-This will allow your app to interact with the remote resource as if it were running on your own machine.
+You can use `convox rack resources proxy` to tunnel to the remote production (or staging, or any) databas.

 ### Use local containers